eliskakucerova/snake/README.md

 ### How to run?

-You can run the script from the Jupyter Notebook or PyCharm, it depends on your preferences.
+You can run the script from PyCharm, which was used during creating the code, but it depends on your preferences.
+However be aware that you may need to rewrite the connection between the modules which could be different than it is.

 ### Important information